Using LEAD Page Views by Date and Hour (Heat Map)

 - Guiding principles for the ethical use of data for learning analytics state that learning analytics should be used to benefit students, instructors should be transparent about using learning analytics, instructors should respect students’ privacy and confidentiality, and should minimize potential adverse impacts.

 - For additional information on learning analytics at UW-Madison, please visit the learning analytics guide, “What are the pedagogical uses of learning analytics?”

-The LEAD Page Views by Date and Hour data could help offer insight into when students are most active in course access.
+The LEAD Page Views by Date and Hour data could help offer insights into when students are most active in accessing your course.
 This information may be useful to you to find out:

 What data are available in LEAD?